IVA DAVIES BIOGRAPHY

-The iconic Australian band ICEHOUSE was formed by Iva Davies, the front man and musical creative force who lead the band to an amazing 28 platinum records, eight top 10 albums and over thirty top 40 singles.
+One of the most iconic Australian bands ever ICEHOUSE was formed by Iva Davies, the front man and musical creative force, that lead the band to an amazing 28 platinum albums, eight top 10 albums and over thirty Top 40 singles.

-Iva was born Ivor Arthur Davies on May 22, 1955 in New South Wales, Australia.
-He adopted the name of “Iva” after there was a misspelling on the label of a single released prior to the formation of FLOWERS/ ICEHOUSE.
-The youngest of three siblings, Iva grew up in a musical household with both parents singing in a local choir.
+Iva was born as Ivor Davies on the 22nd May 1955 in NSW, Australia.
+He later adapted to Iva after there was a misspelling on the label of a single released prior to the formation on Flowers/ ICEHOUSE.
+The youngest of three siblings, Iva grew up in a musical household with both parents’ members of the local choir.

-At only six years old, Iva fell in love with his first of many instruments, the bagpipes.
-After begging his parents for lessons, Iva had to wait until he was seven before his fingers could stretch over the chanter’s holes.
-He later made the move to the oboe with the help of his first-year music teacher at Epping High.
-He went on to study oboe and composition at the New South Wales Conservatorium of Music.
+When only 6 years old, Iva fell in love with his first of many instruments, the bagpipes, and after begging his parent’s for lessons, Iva had to wait till he was seven before his fingers could stretch over the chanter’s holes in order to learn how to play the instrument.
+Iva later made the move to the oboe with the help of his first year music teacher at Epping High.

-It was in July 1975 that Iva’s career really began with the release of his first single, “Leading Lady” on the RCA label.
-But it wasn’t until January 1980 that Iva put his name on the map when Flowers, the successful pub band he founded with bassist Keith Welsh, landed a recording contract with Regular Records.
-In 1980 their debut album, ICEHOUSE, made it into the Top Five, becoming the highest-selling debut album in Australia.
+It was in July 1975 that Iva’s career really began with the release of his first single by RCA with “Leading Lady” and B side “I’m Gonna Give You All My Love.”
+But it wasn’t until January 1980 that Iva put his name on the map when the successful pub band he founded, FLOWERS, signed a recording contract with Regular Records.
+In 1980 their debut album, ICEHOUSE, made it into the Top 5, becoming the highest ever selling debut album in Australia.

-Iva was first made an Australia Day Ambassador in 2001, and every year on Australia Day he travels to a different region of New South Wales, on behalf of the Australia Day Council, to take part in and perform official duties for local Australia Day activities.
+Iva was made an Australia Day Ambassador in 2001 and every year on Australia Day travels to a different region of New South Wales, on behalf of the Australia Day Council, to take part in and perform official duties for local Australia Day activities.
 Ou